|We have Online Users guests|

 The Recorder & DialTime

-The Recorder: is a four page colour magazine that was issued to delegates at each BSS Spring Conference and which served to comment on issues of interest to Dial Recorders and the general membership alike.
-It was instituted by the then Registrar (Patrick Powers) at the Yarnfield Conference in 2003 as a way of giving something back to the recording membership and it has been published annually since - until 2014.
-A PDF version is usually prepared each year and placed on the BSS website so that those who could not get to the Annual Conference may still be able to read it.
-The Recorder is edited and published by the Society's Registrar of the time.
+The Recorder: was a four page colour magazine that was issued to delegates at each BSS Spring Conference and which served to comment on issues of interest to Dial Recorders and the general membership alike.
+It was instituted by the then Registrar (Patrick Powers) at the Yarnfield Conference in 2003 as a way of giving something back to the recording membership and it was published annually until 2014.
+A PDF version was usually prepared each year and placed on the BSS website so that those who could not get to the Annual Conference may still be able to read it.
+The Recorder was edited and published by the Society's Registrar of the time.
 Here are links to them.
 There was no edition of the Recorder published for 2015 and the 2013 edition is still not yet published on the BSS website.

 DialTime: is by way of being a

-similar publication to the Recorder and is published intermittently by
+similar publication to the Recorder but is published intermittently by

 Policy, Guidance, Rules, Information Sheets & General Documents